zallek/fs25_extract_sourcecode/README.md

 ```

 ## 5. Enjoy
 That's it!
-You should now have a folder contains all FS25 lua scripts.
+You should now have a folder containing all FS25 lua scripts.

-Note: the local variables and functions arguments names are offuscated, but the functions and global variables names are not.
+Note: The names of the local variables and functions arguments are obfuscated, but the names of the functions and global variables are not.